wsjones4193/IST_Final_Submission/README.md

 – IST 618

 - Documents for review: Paper in word format.
-Professor was happy to accept the document in the conversational tone it was written in.